 AHT is a critical inbound call center metric that is an indicator of the call center agent productivity but measuring it can be a bit tricky.
 You have to take certain things into consideration before you set an ideal range for the metric.

-If your agent is taking too much time to finish a call, it could mean they are struggling with customer requests.
-On the other hand, if your agents have a shorter handle time, it could mean that they didn’t offer the required assistance to your customers.
+If your agent is observed to clock in a high AHT, it could mean they are struggling with customer requests.
+On the other hand, if your agents have a short AHT, it could mean that they didn’t offer the required assistance to your customers.
 Therefore, it is crucial to offer proper training and tools to your call center agents so that they can quickly respond and resolve customer queries.
 You also need to monitor call quality and ensure all your customer satisfaction bases are covered.

 Why is it Important to Measure AHT?